wilsonliaows/docs/connectors/aws_lambda.md

 *JSON body output datatree*

 ## Primitive data response

-If the lambda function returns non-JSON data structure, like a single string, integer or a simple boolean value, it will likewise need to be wrapped in a parent `"response"` object.
+If the Lambda function returns non-JSON data structure, like a single string, integer or a simple boolean value, it will likewise need to be wrapped in a parent `"response"` object.
 Let's look at a simple function that returns an integer value (ID for example).
 A sample response will be:

 ```json
 4990